How to Get Back Into Ketosis After a Carb Binge (Recovery Guide)

 Should I fast for 48 hours to speed up my recovery?

-Prolonged fasting after a carbohydrate binge is not biochemically necessary and is clinically discouraged.
+Prolonged fasting after a carbohydrate binge is not biochemically necessary and is generally not recommended.
 Extreme fasting can spike stress hormones like cortisol and encourage an unhealthy binge-restrict psychological cycle.
 A simple 16-hour overnight fast combined with returning to your calculated keto macros is sufficient to safely restore ketosis.

 Why do I feel bloated and heavy after a carb binge?